Since its inception in 1954, Ajax Textile has striven to uphold its values of quality, reliability, and environmental sustainability.

 We are constantly striving to add new services and streamline our customer’s experience.
 We work diligently with our customers to develop and establish dyeing and finishing processes and procedures on traditional and newly emerging fabrics as the marketplace demands.

-While providing you all necessary services to create the best finished products possible, we are also able to provide you more beneficial services, including:
+While providing you all of the necessary services to create the best finished products possible, we are also able to provide you more beneficial services, including:

 - Personalized Treatment/Finishing Offerings